luciomartinez/rch/README.md

 ## Wishlist

  - It doesn't like special characters.
 For instance, entering `/` would break it.
-That's sad :(
-   If you have a cool idea that may fix this, please share it! :)
+That's sad :( If you have a cool idea that may fix this, please share it! :)

+## Test

+There is a script that will test the application against the most common use cases to see if everything is working as spected.
+To test it, you need to edit the test script (the `test.sh` file) and change:

+ 1. The path to the package at line 8.
+Change it to your path or maybe alias to the application

+  `PACKAGE='./rch.sh'`

+ 2. The directory where to generate the test files at line 322-326

+  `local DIRECTORY="/home/user/testing/test_$$"`

 ## LICENSE